E-Stewardship

 GOVERNMENT PROPOSING NEW E-STEWARDSHIP SCHEME

-In 2023 The Department of Climate Change, Energy, the Environment and Water (DCCEEW) released a public discussion paper proposing a new e-product stewardship scheme which would expand upon the existing National Television Computer Recycling Scheme (NTCRS).
-At present the existing scheme is limited to accepting televisions, printers, computers, and computer parts and peripherals.
-The proposed new scheme is intended to expand this to also include:
+In 2023 The Department of Climate Change, Energy, the Environment and Water (DCCEEW) released a public discussion paper proposing a new e-product stewardship scheme which would expand upon the existing National Television and Computer Recycling Scheme (NTCRS).
+The existing scheme is limited to accepting televisions, printers, computers, and computer parts and peripherals.
+Consideration is being given to expanding the scheme to include small electrical and electronic equipment (SEEE).
+This category covers a wide range of products such as kitchen & household appliances, portable audio and video devices, cameras, tools, toys, and gaming consoles.
+This expansion may also be complemented by the introduction of a product stewardship scheme for solar photovoltaic (PV) systems – which would include solar panels, inverters, attached cabling, racking and potentially household energy storage batteries.

 A new administrative structure with a single scheme administrator

-Aside from the expansion to the categories of products to be accepted, the discussion paper also canvasses alternative administrative arrangements to oversee the delivery of the scheme.
+Aside from the expansion to the categories of products to be accepted, the discussion paper also canvasses alternative administrative arrangements to oversee the delivery of the expanded NTCRS scheme.
 Principal amongst the proposed changes is that the new scheme would be operated by a single and appointed scheme administrator who would be responsible for delivering the scheme’s outcomes.
 Each year, the administrator would need to meet obligations relating to the total volume of e-waste recycled, material recovery rates, and minimum access levels to households and small businesses around Australia.

 The scheme administrator would contract approved network operators to provide collection sites, logistic and e-waste recycling services.
 Network operators would make bids to the scheme administrator and compete based on value for money, quality of service, and additional benefits.
 These benefits could include higher recycling standards, higher data security, or environmental or social contributions.